moonmehedi/CAMPUS-HUB/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## Contact
-For any queries or contributions, please contact [your email] or raise an issue on the repository.
+For any queries or contributions, please contact or raise an issue on the repository.